iamujjwalsinha/iamujjwalsinha/README.md

 - 🔭 ~~I’m currently working on a [Swadeshi Bazaar Guide](https://gamerary.com)!~~ (Abandoned Due to different plans for now)
 - 🥅 2021 Goals: Contribute more to Open Source projects and try to learn more stuff everyday!
-- ⚡ Hobbies: I love reverse engineering websites and building Custom ROMs!
+- ⚡ I love using modern technologies to build stuff that looks great!
+- 📫 How to reach me: iamujjwalsinha@gmail.com

 ## My Articles